 Article 9 The relay baton shall not exceed 29.9 centimeters (11.81 inches) in length.
-Its circumference shall be at least 10.16 centimeters (4 inches) and no more than 12.7 centimeters (5 inches).
-It shall be a smooth, hollow tube made in one piece.
-The baton shall be made of wood, metal, plastic or other rigid material.
-It shall weigh at least five decagrams, or 1.766 ounces.
+Its circumference must be at least 10.16 centimeters (4 inches) and no more than 12.7 centimeters (5 inches).
+It should be a smooth, hollow tube made in one piece.
+The baton should not be made of any rigid material.
+It must weigh at least five decagrams, or 1.766 ounces.
 The use of tape to wrap the baton is prohibited.